Duals of Higher Vector Spaces: Preliminary: Higher groupoids and simplicial vector spaces

-Consider now the full subcategory of non-negative chain complexes $\Ch_{\ge 0}(\Vect)$.
-This is a DG-subcategory, but we can also see it as a category enriched over itself by truncating the mapping complex at 0 and replacing its 0-chains by its 0-cycles.
+Consider now the full subcategory of non-negative chain complexes $\ChnV$.
+This is a DG-subcategory, but we can also see it as a category enriched over itself by truncating the internal hom at 0 and replacing its 0-chains by its 0-cycles.
 That is, we define, for any non-negative $A$ and $B$,